CitizenLabDotCo/citizenlab/engines/email_campaigns/README.md

 2. Create a notification file in `models/notifications`.
 Make sure to specify as many of the supported attributes (e.g. idea, comment...) as possible.

+3. Create a serializer for the new notification in `serializers/web_api/v1/notifications`.

-3. Add a new factory for this type of notification.
+4. Add a new factory for this type of notification.

-4. Create a frontend task to support the new notification.
+5. Create a frontend task to support the new notification.

 ## Add the Actual Campaign